LifeWay/CloudGenesis/README.md

     * `ExternalS3BucketPathArns` - OPTIONAL: A comma delimited list of S3 Bucket PATH ARNs to external buckets that can be used by stack templates. must be in this form: arn:aws:s3:::BUCKET_NAME/[optional-sub-path]*.
-This permission is in addition to the one given to the deployer role that executes CloudFormation calls on a given account as GitFormation itself reads your template prior to executing CloudFormation just to ensure the template path was valid.
-This is important as GitFormation gives a descriptive slack error if you gave the wrong template path!
+This permission is in addition to the one given to the deployer role that executes CloudFormation calls on a given account as CloudGenesis itself reads your template prior to executing CloudFormation just to ensure the template path was valid.
+This is important as CloudGenesis gives a descriptive slack error if you gave the wrong template path!

 # Access to GitHub